This is a tutorial for the Champions custom card maker by Landstander.

 Exporting cards

-You can export cards from the card maker into the formats below for printing, local play, or online play.
+You can export cards from the card maker into many formats:

 Getting an img.bb API key